Skip to content

 • valet self test -a

-Run all the tests found in the valet user directory and automatically approve the results.
+Run all the tests found in the valet extensions directory and automatically approve the results.

 • valet self test -i '(my-thing|my-stuff)'